The Hidden Cost of Rooftop Solar

 First and foremost, it is worth noting that around 43 percent of all households in the United States rent the homes they live in.
 For those households, rooftop solar panels are not an option.
 Furthermore, not all roofs are adequate or suitable for rooftop solar panels.
 Roofs with steep pitches, that are covered by long hours of shade, or are not properly oriented are also usually not recommended for rooftop solar installation.

 One recent study by the National Renewable Energy Laboratory (NREL) titled “Rooftop Solar Technical Potential for Low-to-Moderate Income Households in the United States” found that a little bit over half of all residential homes and buildings in the United States were adequate for rooftop solar.
-Even if your home´s roof is suitable for a rooftop solar array, below we look at some of the hidden costs that should be taken into account.
+Even if your home’s roof is suitable for a rooftop solar array, there are hidden costs that should be taken into account.

 Expected End of Residential Renewable Energy Credit

 For the past several years, the cost of purchasing and installing solar panels has been reduced thanks to the Investment Tax Credit (ITC), which is also known as the federal solar tax credit.
 With this credit, homeowners could deduct 30 percent of the cost of solar energy systems for their homes.
 Unfortunately, this credit is set to end in for residential property owners in 2021, and by next year the tax credit will be reduced to 26 percent.
-In the near future, the cost of solar panel purchase and installation will be around 30 percent more expensive.
+This means that in the near future, the cost of solar panel purchase and installation will be significantly more expensive.

 Despite the fact that the cost of solar energy continues to decrease, a full-sized solar array for a household residence is still considerably high.
 Currently, the average price of an installed residential solar system is anywhere between $7 and $9 per watt, depending on where you live and the type of roof that is covering your home.
 Since most households in the United States use around 11,000 kWh of energy per year, a home that is seeking to supply at least 75 percent of their energy with solar panels would need a 5 kW solar panel system for a total cost of around $25,000 to $30,000.

-If your grid-tied rooftop solar system generated a savings of around $80 per month in electricity costs, it would take at least 26 years to completely pay off the investment.
+The cost of electricity varies by state, but as an example, if you paid .13 per $/kWh and you had a 6 kWh system that produced 7788 annually, your rooftop solar system would be generating a savings of around $84 per month in electricity costs.
+This means that it would take at least 26 years to completely pay off the investment.
 Solar panels should have an expected life span of around 25 years, meaning that in some cases, and especially if the 30% solar tax credit is revoked, families might not pay off their initial investment by the time they need to replace their solar panel system.
+Along with costs, it’s important to understand how solar panels work for a residential solar system.

 Is it Worth it?